I got some wonderful news at the end of last week.

 For starters spending time with him always anchors me in the present.

 Being in the present, without thinking about the past or worrying about the future, gives us the perfect opportunity to be thankful.

 Express your thanks and gratitude

 Depending on the news itself, you may choose to celebrate in a more lavish manner.
-However you choose isn’t important – what’s important is the acknowledgement and expression of gratitude.
+However, your choice isn’t important – what’s important is the acknowledgment and expression of gratitude.